SuleimanFarah/sunpy/GSoC.md

 > Google Summer of Code is a global program that offers students stipends to write code for open source projects.
 > We have worked with the open source community to identify and fund exciting projects for the upcoming summer.

-We participate with [GSoC](http://summerofcode.withgoogle.com/) via the [OpenAstronomy umbrella organization.](http://openastronomy.org/gsoc/)
+We participate in [GSoC](http://summerofcode.withgoogle.com/) via the [OpenAstronomy umbrella organization.](http://openastronomy.org/gsoc/)
 SunPy participated in 2013 for the first time and 2014 and 2015 under the [Python Software Foundation](https://wiki.python.org/moin/SummerOfCode/).

 ## Guidelines and helpful advice

 We recommend for people who want to apply for GSoC to read the GSoc wiki pages below and the linked advice.
-It will help you considerably to understand what is required to be success for GSoC.
+It will considerably help you to understand what is required to be successful for GSoC.

 ### SunPy focused